Ila-bura/zero-waste-life/README.md

 ## Lighthouse

 I used Lighthouse within the Chrome Developer Tools to allow me to test the performance, accessibility, best practices and SEO of the website.
-Logo: h3 used after h1
-In the Compost page: Link doesn't have a descriptive text (Learn how to compost here).
+Lighthouse flagged that the hyperlink in the Compost page did not have a descriptive text ("Learn how to compost here").
+I researched the matter [here](https://developer.chrome.com/docs/lighthouse/seo/link-text/?utm_source=lighthouse&utm_medium=devtools) and solved by changing the hyperlink to a more descriptive text: "Learn how to compost".

 # Technologies Used
 ## Main Languages